 These provide a wide range of positive activities including sports, music, arts and craft, discussion groups plus advice and guidance on a range of issues affecting young people.
-All projects are part of the SAFE scheme which provides sexual health advice, C Cards and STI testing and a clinic run by fully qualified nursing staff.
+All projects are part of the SAFE scheme which provides sexual health advice and C Cards.

 Youth Connect can provide additional support for those who may need help getting into training, education or employment.
 This is provided by qualified Personal Advisers who can help with information about next steps to colleges, other training providers, apprenticeships and jobs.
 This work is carried out in schools, colleges and drop-in sessions at the Council One Stop Shops.

 Examples of how Youth Connect has benefited young people include:

 - A Personal Adviser helped a young person with mental health difficulties by researching and co-ordinating a tailored education and training package.
 This helped to build up their skills and confidence enabling them to rejoin mainstream education.

 - A young man had been unemployed since leaving college and was being treated for anxiety and depression.
 Youth Connect supported him in developing his confidence and he has now joined The Prince’s Trust re-engagment/employability programme for unemployed young people.

 - Youth Connect supported a young woman to realise her ambition of working with children.
 An Adviser helped her to apply for college and apply for a bursary as well as securing her a placement at a primary school.
 She is now at Bristol City College working towards her teaching qualification.